Boost your students' employability and wellbeing

 Workshops, lectures and training courses

 By participating in lectures, workshops and training courses, students get the chance to develop themselves personally and professionally.
-All lectures, workshops and training courses are taught in English and/or Dutch and currently take place either online or on campus.
+All lectures, workshops and training courses are taught in English and currently take place either online or on campus.
 Maastricht University alumni can participate until six months after graduation.

 Individual support

 UM Career Services offers a wide range of individual support services that may be helpful in answering questions about study choices and career prospects.
 In a Quick Career Advice or during the Walk-in hours, students may already find answers regarding their CV, application letter or LinkedIn profile.
 It’s also posible to make a follow-up appointment with a career counsellor to obtain personal advice regarding their study and career choices.
-If needed, UM Career Services refers to other support services such as UM Psychologists, UM Student Deans, study advisers and the International Student Helpdesk.
+If needed, UM Career Services refers to other support services such as UM Psychologists, UM Student Deans, study advisers or the International Student Helpdesk.

 Account managers